- Clerk Name: Chris Mitchell

 - Member of the Property Bar Association

-William Hansen is qualified to accept instructions directly from members of the public and professional clients under the Direct Public Access scheme.More Information
+William Hansen is qualified to accept instructions directly from members of the public and professional clients under the Direct Access (or Public Access) scheme.More Information